 Colorado Avalanche: Tim Stan Kroenke, the guy who owns the Avs, is the 10th-richest owner in American sports.
 He also owns the Denver Nuggets, Colorado Rapids, St. Louis Rams and Arsenal.
 Which means he's not going to be winning any titles at all for a long, long time.

-getting revenues from a new, nearby casino in an attempt to keep the team from moving.
+Columbus Blue Jackets: The Blue Jackets have reportedly entered into talks with the city of Columbus about getting revenues from a new, nearby casino in an attempt to keep the team from moving.
 So hit the slots, Columbus.
 That Wisniewski contract ain't gonna pay for itself.

 Detroit Red Wings: Mike Commodore has been spending a lot of time sleeping in a Chevy Camaro lately.
 Man, they weren't kidding about that economy thing.